RejoicePaxD/serverless_otp-service/backend/README.md

-# otp
+# Serverless OTP Service

-This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
+This project contains source code and supporting files for a serverless OTP application that you can deploy with the SAM CLI.
 It includes the following files and folders.

 - hello-world - Code for the application's Lambda function.
 - events - Invocation events that you can use to invoke the function.